kensnyder/react-thermals/README.md

 myStore.use((context, done) => {
   context.prev; // the old state value
-  context.next; // the new state value - alter to modify state context.isAsync; // true if middleware is expected to call next right away logToServer(context.next);
+  context.next; // the new state value - alter to modify state context.isAsync; // false if middleware is expected to call next right away logToServer(context.next);
   done();
 });